Medable/mdctl/README.md

         `docker run -it  -v <CREDENTIAL-FOLDER>:/root/.medable -v <DATA-FOLDER>:/data <IMAGE-NAME> mdctl env export --env <YOUR-ENV>`
    - likewise you can run the import command as well
    - if you are using password as a credentials type, then you need to be on the same session
-        - You can log in to the conatiner
+        - You can log in to the container
             `docker run -it  -v <CREDENTIAL-FOLDER>:/root/.medable -v <DATA-FOLDER>:/data <IMAGE-NAME> sh`
         - You can login to your env and run the command
             ```